nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Guarantees:**

-* Deleting the selected delivery entry from the list.
+* Deleting the delivery entry from the list.

 **MSS**